durffy/UMLHero/Design/UseCases.md

 ## Title: Read Class Diagram
 Actor: Software Developer
 Senario: the software developer needs to review the attributes for a class.
 They navigate to the class diagram section and check for the class.
 They review the class attributes.

+## Title: Update Class Diagram
+Actor: Designer/Software developer
+Senario: The class diagram has a mistake in attributes and behaviors.
+The class is selected and the attributes and behaviors are modified and saved